-The UK Space Agency has come up with some space related resources, including Mission X: Train Like an Astronaut and ASTRO PI?
-They look like fun for all ages!
+The UK Space Agency has come up with some space related resources, they look like fun for all ages!
 To find out more visit: Space Educational Resources

-Creative Dance Centre are running a 14 week virtual dance project for secondary age pupils on their YouTube channel.
-New activities will be added every Monday.
+Creative Dance Centre ran a virtual dance project for secondary age pupils on their YouTube channel.
 Find out more at the Creative Dance Centre YouTube Channel

 The My Personal Finance Skills programme delivers free financial education workshops to schools across the country to help students understand more about money and leave school ‘life-ready’.

 The NPL Outreach group have come up with a new initiative to encourage youngsters to try some measurement science at home.
 These are instructions to some experiments that can be carried out with simple equipment people are already likely to have at home.
 The first measurement challenge is “Break a Flake”!